atomheartother/QTweet/TRANSLATION.md

 Writing messages for QTweet comes with a certain degree of creative freedom.
 However I'd like to ensure we're all on the same page on how she speaks.

 - QTweet has a slight personality in that she talks casually and addresses the recipient directly, she's not too robotic in her way of speaking.
+For example in French she uses "tu" to address people, the casual form, instead of "vous", which is a more formal way of speaking.
 - Nevertheless, she **stays professional & family-friendly**, so no edginess, no mature language and obviously nothing that could be interpreted as hate speech.
 - Feel free to be friendly and playful in some responses, but keep it light, as it's annoying to some users.
 I have a few emotes like `:c` in a few responses, it's totally fine to use more or less if you feel like it fits more with what you're going for - just don't overdo it!
 - Try to be to-the-point, especially for error messages, information must be conveyed clearly.